 In this lesson, we will learn how to solve one-step addition and subtraction problems with numbers up to 100 by drawing a part–whole bar model.

-David and Jennifer were building houses out of blocks.
-David used 36 blocks.
-Jennifer used 51 blocks.
+Ethan and Elizabeth were building houses out of blocks.
+Ethan used 36 blocks.
+Elizabeth used 51 blocks.
 How many blocks did they use?

 Will the answer be bigger or smaller than the numbers in the question?

 Do you need to add or subtract to find the answer?